AdrienTD/c47edit/README.md

 * First you need to have [vcpkg](https://vcpkg.io) installed.
 * Ensure you have Visual Studio integration enabled with: `vcpkg integrate install`
-* Then install the necessary packages with: `vcpkg install miniz nlohmann-json stb libsquish glew assimp`
+* Then install the necessary packages with: `vcpkg install miniz nlohmann-json stb libsquish glew assimp fmt`
 * Now you can open the project file in Visual Studio and compile the program.

 ## Libraries used